| |

 conception of the buildings remained the same.
 The theoretical

-in his classrooms around 1930; he stared that above the social
+in his classrooms around 1930; he stated that above the social

 "importance" of the architecture was its social "function," as the